 Reasons for Overtourism

-There are several factors, which increase the number of tourist to a destination.
+There are several factors, which increase the number of tourists to a destination.
 Some of the reasons are –

 * I have come across so many articles on the internet, which feature popular travel destination in the bucket list.
 These bucket lists become a major checklist for many travelers when planning a vacation.
 Nowadays many people started making their own lists based on the popularity of the destination.
 These lists are at times are highly misleading with no logic what so ever.